axwaizee7/JavaLab/README.md

 ---

 18. a.
 Write a java program to find the area of a square and rectangle by overloading constructor method. _(March 1)_

+---

+19. a.
+Write a java program to show the use of methods overriding.
+By defining a class super with method display() and a subclass sub with method display(). _(March 5)_